michaeljclark/glyph/README.md

 ### 16-bit opcode register allocation

-a careful choice of the 8 registers accessible to the 16-bit opcodes is required to optimize the number of instructions that can be encoded in 16-bit packets:
+a careful choice of the 8 registers accessible to the 16-bit opcodes has been made to optimize the number of instructions that can be encoded in 16-bit packets:

 - 2 blocks of 4 contiguous callee saved and caller saved registers.